Start left and right at both ends of the array

 # Target not found

-Binary Search isn’t just for arrays - you can use it to find answers within any range of numbers or answer space.
-For example, you might want to find the smallest container size that fits all your items, or the fastest speed your system can run without overheating.
-In these cases, instead of searching through an array, you’re searching through a range of possible answers.
+Binary search isn't just for arrays.
+You can use it to find answers within any range of numbers or answer space.
+For example, you might want the smallest container size that fits all your items, or the fastest speed your system can run without overheating.
+In these cases, instead of searching through an array, you're searching through a range of possible answers.
 The key is that the answer must be one-directional.

 def binary_search_range(low: int, high: int, condition) -> int: